-Danny O'BRIEN: Well, that is a very good question, Leader of the Opposition; there is not much.
-Despite the fact that we are 25 per cent of the state's population in regional Victoria, the PBO has found that we are getting just 13 per cent of the infrastructure spend.
+Danny O'BRIEN: Well, that is a very good question, Leader of the Opposition - there is not much.
+Because despite the fact that we are 25 per cent of the state's population in regional Victoria, the PBO has found that we are getting just 13 per cent of the infrastructure spend.
 That is the dividend of that \$41 billion of cost overruns that I was talking about before, and that is before we even start on the Suburban Rail Loop.

 The Suburban Rail Loop will suck capital out of regional Victoria for decades to come because of this government's decisions, and it will leave us with worse roads, without the hospitals that we need, without the schools that we need and without the police services that we need because so much money is going to be going onto this mega multibillion-dollar project - a project that I might say still does not have any funding for it.
 Sorry, I should not say that.
 It does have the state government commitment, but it does not have anything from the federal government.
-It literally does not have anything from the federal government, despite the Minister for Transport Infrastructure trying to claim the other week that there is \$2.2 billion from the federal government.
+It literally does not have anything from the federal government.
+It literally does not have anything from the federal government.
 They have not signed the cheque and sent it yet.
-We are going to apparently get another \$9 billion from the feds - I do not know that that is going to happen - and then we are going to tax people another \$11 billion in value capture.
+We are going to apparently get another \$9 billion from the federal - I do not know that that is going to happen - and then we are going to tax people another \$11 billion in value capture.